Skip to main content

 Use the train.py script for training:

-# Set CUDA memory allocation strategy (recommended)
+# Set CUDA memory allocation policy (recommended)

 export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True